Skip to content

 Resolution

-However, depending on the amount of storage requested, Amazon RDS automatically stripes across multiple Amazon EBS volumes to enhance performance.
-Therefore, a total allocated storage of 1 TiB might be striped to multiple smaller volumes, and each volume has a burst performance of 3,000 IOPS.
+Based on the amount of storage you request, Amazon RDS automatically stripes across multiple Amazon EBS volumes to enhance performance.

-For more information about micro-bursting in EBS volumes, see How do I troubleshoot the latency of Amazon EBS volumes caused by an IOPS bottleneck in my Amazon RDS instance and review the Micro-bursting section.
+For more information about micro-bursting in EBS volumes, see How do I troubleshoot the latency of Amazon EBS volumes caused by an IOPS bottleneck in my Amazon RDS instance?
+Review the Micro-bursting section.

 Related information